Tharini Mudaliar

-Tharini Mudaliar is a South African born Australian actress, singer, and violinist.
+Tharini Mudaliar is a South African born Australian actress, singer, and violinist of Tamil descent.
 She is best known for her role portraying the fictional character Kamala in The Matrix Revolutions.
-She is also recognised by fans of Xena: Warrior Princess where she played the role of Naiyima in the Episode Between the Lines.
+She is also recognised by fans of Xena: Warrior Princess where she played the role of Naiyima in the episode Between the Lines.
+She is a cousin of journalist, and television and radio presenter Indira Naidoo.